jschrier/blog/_posts/2024-12-30-Minimal-flow-matching-and-rectified-flow-model-from-scratch.md

 ![1svswdr87xxhe](/blog/images/2024/12/30/1svswdr87xxhe.png)

-Now take a look:  We do not have to use the RK4 integrator here because the trajectories are quite simple:
+Now take a look:  We do not even have to use the RK4 integrator here because the trajectories are quite simple:

 ```mathematica
 animatedIntegrate[fwdEuler, reflow]@ source